NORWOOD Divers will take to Norwood Lake soon to try to eliminate the invasive plant species Eurasian watermilfoil.

 The Norwood Lake Association, the town of Potsdam and Brookfield Energy will also be asked to contribute to the cleanup.

-Those at the meeting were warned not to try and remove milfoil themselves.
+Those at the meeting were warned not to try to remove milfoil themselves.
 Small fragments of the plant left behind are capable of growing and spreading, and well-intentioned but untrained people who take matters into their own hands may accidentally end up spreading the plant faster.